raganwald/raganwald.github.com/_posts/2015-12-31-this-is-not-an-essay-about-traits-in-javascript.md

 ---
-title: "This is not an essay about 'Traits in Javascript'"
+title: "This is not an essay about 'Traits in Javascript' (updated)"
 layout: default
 tags: [allonge]
 ---